 The MFB requester may set the MRQ field to 1 in the VHT variant HT Control field of a frame to request a STA to provide link adaptation feedback.
 In each request the MFB requester shall set the MSI/STBC field to a value in the ranges 0 to 6, 0 to 2 or 0 to 3, depending on the settings in the Unsolicited MFB and STBC fields (see 8.2.4.6.3 (VHT variant)).
 The choice of MSI value is implementation dependent.

-NOTE—The MFB requester can use the MSI/STBC field as an MRQ sequence number or it can implement any other encoding of the field.

 …